qian256/HoloLensARToolKit/README.md

 ## What's new in v0.2?

-HoloLensARToolKit v0.2 involves a re-write of video pipeline, taking advantage of Windows MediaCapture APIs.
-Compared to [v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1) where the frame data is achieved via Unity WebcamTexture.
-The current implementation uses .NET async features widely, to parallelize video capture, tracking, and Unity rendering.
-The performance of video capture, tracking and Unity rendering are detached.
-It is able to achieve **60fps rendering, 30fps video capture, and 25-30fps tracking**.
+HoloLensARToolKit v0.2 involves a re-write of video pipeline, taking advantage of [Windows.Media.Capture APIs](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture).
+Compared to [v0.1](https://github.com/qian256/HoloLensARToolKit/releases/tag/v0.1) where the frame data is achieved via Unity WebcamTexture, Windows.Media.Capture provides direct access to video control, and is able to be parallelized.

+The current implementation uses .NET [Task-based Asynchronous Pattern](https://msdn.microsoft.com/en-us/library/hh873177(v=vs.141).aspx) widely, to parallelize video capture, tracking, and Unity rendering.
+The dependency between video capture, tracking and Unity rendering is loosened.
+HoloLensARToolKit v0.2 is able to achieve: **rendering at 45-60 fps, video capture at 30 fps, and tracking at 25-30 fps** performance.

-In addition, matrix code mismatch is fixed, and coordinate system representation is more consistent in v0.2.
+In addition, matrix code mismatch issue is fixed, and coordinate system representation is more consistent.

 ## Example